On this page

 The key tradeoffs:

-• Cardiovascular protection: Semaglutide wins clearly.
+- Cardiovascular protection: Semaglutide wins clearly.
 The SELECT trial (n=17,604) demonstrated a 20% reduction in MACE events.
-Neither tirzepatide nor retatrutide has CV outcomes data yet.
+Tirzepatide has no completed outcomes trial, and neither does retatrutide — TRIUMPH-3's exploratory event counts were inconclusive, and TRIUMPH-Outcomes does not finish until 2029.

 The bottom line: retatrutide may eventually offer the strongest weight loss and metabolic benefits of the three, but it is years away from availability and has significantly less safety data.
 Semaglutide and tirzepatide are available now with robust evidence bases.